Neena Raj Sep 19, 2025

 • Identify potential legal or regulatory risks in contractual agreements

-• Support the development of compliance frameworks across the organization
+• Support the development of compliance frameworks across the organisation

 Skills Required for Legal & Compliance Coordinator Role

-• Strong grasp of UAE Civil Code, commercial law, and international contracting standards
+• Strong grasp of the UAE Civil Code, commercial law, and international contracting standards

-• Ability to analyze and draft legally sound clauses
+• Ability to analyse and draft legally sound clauses

 • Risk identification and mitigation skills tailored to regulatory requirements